 - ES is trading in 3-4% range during a volatility spike, we must consider that quant systems will have to increase the level of risk they take on each trade otherwise they will simply get chopped to death.
 Trying to make stops smaller during periods of violent swings is a recipe for disaster and one the markets love to expose.

-- Assuming a quant system takes a 3% daily range stop on a hypothetical trade then this equates to 80 ES points per contract (each point is $50), this equals a whopping potential $4k drawdown per contract.
+- Assuming an algorithmic trading system takes a 3% daily range stop on a hypothetical trade then this equates to 80 ES points per contract (each point is $50), this equals a whopping potential $4k drawdown per contract.
 Ordinarily from a pure dollar value, this would be considered large but at current prices, it would be unrealistic to really consider a 3% move extensive.
-If the ES is moving 3 to 4% daily range then the dollar value per trade is going to be far greater than historical dollar value.
+If the ES is moving 3 to 4% daily range then the dollar value per trade is going to be far greater than the historical dollar value.

 We find many investors look at past historical values as something set in stone but never heed advice to normalize drawdown values to current levels – please see the following blog post which outlines: Why drawdown can be a very misleading metric.